flix/book/src/associated-types.md

 }
 ```

-The important point is that each trait instance can specify the associated type.
+The important point is that _each trait instance specifies the associated type_.

-We might wonder if we can specify two instances for `Set[a]`: (i) one for adding
+We might wonder if we can specify two instances for `Set[a]`: (a) one for adding
-an element to a set, as above, and (ii) one for adding two sets:
+an element to a set, as above, and (b) one for adding two sets:

 ```flix
 instance Addable[Set[a]] with Order[a] {